Groups in ATLAS.ti help you to sort, organize and filter the various entities. Groups are available for documents, codes, memos, and networks.

 Application of Docume

 Video Tutorial: Organizing documents and document groups.
-Often data come from different sources, locations, respondents with various demographic backgrounds etc. To facilitate the handling of the different types of data, they can be organized into document groups.
+Often data come from different sources, locations, respondents with various demographic backgrounds etc. To facilitate the handling of the different types of data, or to compare respondents based on sociodemographic characteristics, they can be organized into document groups.
 You can also use document groups for administrative purposes in team projects if different coders should code different documents.
 You can then create a group containing all documents for coder 1, another group containing the documents for coder 2 and so on.

 Another application is the use of document groups for analytic comparisons in the Code Document Table.